DiamondLightSource/httomo/docs/source/reference/loaders.rst

 ====================================

 It can be the case that darks and flats are written to separate hdf5/NeXuS files.
-HTTomo currently supports two options:
+HTTomo currently supports two options, detailed in the two subsections below.

 Files that do not contain image keys
 ++++++++++++++++++++++++++++++++++++